-When and Where is the Tax Deed Auction Held?
+When and Where is the Tax Deed Auction Held - JUNE 9, 2022

-In Shoshone County, a “live” Tax Deed Auction is held once a year, usually in May or June, and is conducted on the 1st floor lobby of the Courthouse at 700 Bank Street, Wallace, ID.
+In Shoshone County, a “live” Tax Deed Auction is held once a year, and is conducted on the 3rd floor, District Courtroom, of the Courthouse at 700 Bank Street, Wallace, ID.
 For tax deeded property, the Board of Commissioners shall conduct an auction no later than fourteen (14) months from the issuance of the tax deed.
 The sale will be advertised in the Shoshone County News Press legal notices section a couple of weeks before the auction providing a list of properties to be sold.
 The legal notice will also list the time, location and terms of the sale.
 The auction list will also be available at the County and on-line a few weeks before the auction.

 Properties being offered at the sale can be redeemed at anytime prior to the start of the sale.
 Only people with redemption rights can redeem.

 If you are planning to bid on a property, you can sign up for a bid card the day of the auction.
 You or your representative must be present at the auction to bid.
 The properties are offered for sale in the order in which they appeared in the public notice.
 The Commissioner will read the property description and call for bids.
 Open bidding will proceed until the final bid is offered and the bidding is closed.
 They buyer will be requested to state his/her name and address for the public hearing record.
 The buyer must issue payment in full by cashier’s check (EXACT AMOUNT) by 3:00 p.m. on the date of the sale.
 A Commissioner’s Deed will be issued and recorded and the original deed will be mailed to the buyer at the mailing address designated.